 How Will Businesses Need To Change?

-Businesses will need to have new policies, processes, documentation and contracts in place by 25th May 2018.
+Businesses require new procedures, contracts, rules, and other paperwork that was in place by May 25, 2018.
 As part of this, your website will need to be GDPR compliant.
 However, it’s important to note that your website is largely a reflection of your internal policies and processes; you can’t update your website without first looking at your business.
 So before we jump into how to get your website GDPR compliant, let’s start with reviewing some of the key aspects your business will need to consider in light of GDPR.

-Additionally, you must always give individuals the option to opt-in rather than opt-out of direct marketing – that means no more pre-ticked boxes saying ‘I want to receive promotions and updates’; and you should check that any individuals currently on your mailing lists have consented to receiving updates from you.
+Additionally, you must always give individuals the option to opt-in rather than opt-out of direct marketing – that means no more pre-ticked boxes saying ‘I want to receive promotions and updates, and you should check that any individuals currently on your mailing lists have consented to receive updates from you.

 How To Be Sure Your Website Is General Data Protection Regulation Compliant